 Do Zinnias need fertilizer?

 Zinnias need lots of nutrients to produce a good crop of flowers.
-Fertilizers that are high in phosphorus can really improve the quantity and quality of zinnia flowers.
+Fertilizers high in phosphorus can improve the quantity and quality of zinnia flowers.

 When should I fertilize my Zinnias?